 These instructions are for a basic sword balloon with a hilt and straight shaft.
 It is easy to learn and twist.
 The main skill you need is the ability to create a fold twist.
 Once you master it, you may want to go on to make an ultimate sword balloon with a twisted shaft.
 Plus, you can learn to make a balloon scabbard that will hold the sword.

 Inflate the Balloon

 Inflate the balloon and tie it off, leaving a 1-inch uninflated tip at the end.
 You can use a balloon pumper or simply blow it up with your mouth.
 It is important to leave the tip because you are going to be twisting the balloon.
 If you inflate it fully, it will be overinflated when twisted and may burst.

-Make a basic twist about 5 inches from the beginning of the balloon.
+Make a basic twist about 5 inches from the balloon's knotted end.
 After twisting it, you will need to keep hold of it so it does not untwist.

 Continue the Handle With a Fold Twist

 Bend the second segment of the balloon at about the 3-inch mark to make a fold twist.
 Create a fold twist.
 After folding the balloon 3 inches from the first twist, twist the folded segment with the first twist.

 Look at the First Half of the Handguard

 You have just twisted one-half of the handguard for the sword.
 You should have a short section of the handle, one-half of the handguard, and the long shaft.